Anura Web Core SDK npm package exports the following three modules:

 reference for creating their own mask implementations.
 You can get a copy of a

-mask from node_modules\@nuralogix.ai\anura-web-core-sdk\lib\masks
+mask from node_modules\@nuralogix.ai\anura-web-core-sdk\lib\masks folder and

 start customizing it.
 Having multiple masks allows runtime mask swapping.
 In